 Blunt athletic trauma can result in injuries such as soft-tissue contusions, concussions, and fractures.
 The mechanism of injury usually involves high-impact collisions with other athletes or objects (eg, being tackled in football or checked into the sideboards in hockey), falls, and direct blows (eg, in boxing or the martial arts).

-Sprains are injuries to ligaments, and strains are injuries to muscles.
+Sprains are injuries to ligaments, and strains are injuries to muscles (see also Overview of Sprains and Other Soft-Tissue Injuries).
 They typically occur with sudden, forceful exertion, most commonly during running, particularly with sudden changes of direction (eg, dodging and avoiding competitors in football).
 Such injuries also are common in strength training, when a person quickly drops or yanks at the load rather than moving slowly and smoothly with constant controlled tension.

 Diagnosis should include a thorough history and physical examination.
 History should focus on the mechanism of injury, physical stresses of the activity, past injuries, timing of pain onset, and extent and duration of pain before, during, and after activity.
 Patients should be asked about exposure to quinolone antibiotics, which can predispose to tendon rupture.
 Diagnostic testing (eg, x-rays, ultrasonography, CT, MRI, bone scans, electromyography) and referral to a specialist may be required.

 Immediate treatment of most acute sports injuries is RICE.

 Rest prevents further injury and helps to reduce swelling.